spencer-shadley/completed-class/class-content/19-React/01-Activities/15-Stu_DecrementCounter/README.md

 ## Instructions

-- Copy the [src](Unsolved/src) folder into your Create React App boilerplate.
+- Copy the [src](Unsolved/src) directory into your Create React App boilerplate.
 Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

 - This example uses Bootstrap.
 Be sure to add the Bootstrap CDN to your `index.html` file.